Aspose/releases.aspose.com/content/en/html/python-net/release-notes/2025/aspose-html-for-python-via-dotnet-25-7-release-note.md

 As per the regular monthly update process of all APIs being offered by Aspose, we are honored to announce the July release of Aspose.HTML for Python via .NET.

 This release significantly improves PDF conversion stability by resolving critical NullReferenceExceptions and font recognition failures.
 Additionally, it introduces the PageSetup.ScaleLimit property for granular control over document scaling during rendering.
+It also optimizes memory consumption across rendering operations for enhanced performance and efficiency, particularly with large or complex documents.

 **Package references**<br>
 Aspose.HTML for .NET 25.7.0 [NuGet](https://www.nuget.org/packages/Aspose.Html)<br>